 (4) In cases where the county agency has determined that an assistance group has refused to cooperate, the county agency shall terminate the assistance group's eligibility after issuing the notice of adverse action as set forth in rule 5101:6-2-04 of the Administrative Code.

 (5) During the certification period, the county agency may obtain information about changes in an assistance group's circumstances from which the county agency cannot readily determine the effect of the change on the assistance group's benefit amount.
 The county agency may receive unclear information from a third party or from the assistance group itself.
-The county agency shall verify the assistance group circumstances by sending the assistance group a JFS 04219, "Request For Contact" (rev. 4/2010) or its CRIS-E equivalent.
+The county agency shall verify the assistance group circumstances by sending the assistance group a JFS 04219, "Request For Contact-Important Notice" (rev. 4/2010) or its computer-generated equivalent.
 The request for contact shall clearly advise the assistance group of the verification it must provide or the actions it must take to clarify its circumstances, notify the assistance group that it has at least ten days to respond and state the consequences if the assistance group fails to respond.

 If the assistance group does not respond to the request for contact, does respond but refuses to provide sufficient information to verify its circumstances, or the county agency is unable to obtain the necessary information by contacting the assistance group in the above manner, the county agency shall propose termination of the food assistance benefits and a notice of adverse action shall be issued as described in rule 5101:6-2-04 of the Administrative Code.
 The county agency shall follow the procedures set forth in rule 5101:4-2-09 of the Administrative Code to verify unclear information received during the certification period.
 If the assistance group responds to the request for contact and provides sufficient information, the county agency must act on the new circumstances in accordance with paragraph (K) of this rule.

 (K) What are the timeframes in which the county agency must act on a change?